 The simple answer is because I’m a futures trader.
 I trade futures!

-A more considered answer may point to my origins as a trader with Bank America in 1983 where I was responsible for trading the 90-day Bank Bill futures.
+A more considered answer may point to my origins where I commenced as a trainee dealer with Bank America in 1983.
+In time I became responsible for trading the 90-day Bank Bill futures.

 Precedence has seen me remain with futures ever since.

 In truth I suppose that is exactly how I became interested in, and traded futures.

 However, as luck has it, I believe futures, in my opinion, are the most superior instrument to actively trade.
 I say this for the following reasons.